New York City Day of the Dead Festival

 The annual New York City Day of the Dead Festival in Staten Island is free and open to the public.

 The festival begins with the construction of two ofrendas, or altars for the returning souls.
 A communal ofrenda is constructed where visitors may place flowers and artifacts related to their deceased loved ones.
 Participants bring photos, the favorite drink or food of their loved ones, or possessions with special meaning to them.

 The second ofrenda is constructed by a family in the community to show the traditions of the region of Mexico where they originate.
-This year the regional ofrenda will represent the state of Toluca.
+This year the regional ofrenda will represent the state of Puebla.